Skip to main content

 Mondelez Girds for War against U.S. Bakery Workers

-Paul Garver Talking Union
+Paul Garver Talking Union, a DSA labor blog

 The BCTGM is organizing to protect its members and their community in Chicago.
 However the odds of success appear stacked against them.
 Job security has become the key issue in the national negotiations between Nabisco and the BCTGM, in which the company is also trying to eliminate the multi-employer BCTGM pension plan for all plants.
 Nabisco was recently purchased by the stridently anti-union Mondelez, a global food conglomerate.